| Other Name(s):

 What OTHER INFORMATION should I know?

 If you are taking mesalamine delayed-release tablets, you may notice the tablet shell or part of the tablet shell in your stool.
-Tell your doctor if this happens several times.
+Tell your doctor if this happens frequently.

 Keep all appointments with your doctor and the laboratory.
 Your doctor may order certain lab tests before and during your treatment.